How Flood Insurance Is Affected By Map Changes

 When new flood maps are released, residents and business owners may find that their flood risk is higher or lower than previously thought; others may see no change.
 And some may be required to carry flood insurance, while others will no longer be required.
 Once you have identified how your flood risk has changed, it is important to then know how it may affect the requirement and cost of flood insurance.
 Below are different scenarios which may occur and what options there are to reduce any financial impact.

-Residents and business owners that are newly identified to be in a high-risk flood area will be required by most lenders to carry flood insurance.
-The NFIP offers a cost-saving flood insurance rating option called the Newly Mapped Procedure.
+For property owners and renters that are newly identified as being in a high-risk flood area from the moderate- to low- risk flood area, the National Flood Insurance Program (NFIP) offers a one-time cost-saving option called the Newly Mapped Discount.